Meoowww/Crirc/README.md

 # CrystalIrc

-A crystal lib for irc connection
+A crystal lib for irc client

 ## Installation